julien-meichelbeck/partial_testcase/README.md

 end
 ```

-Or if you need the same methods for every test, use the `with_helpers` method:
+If you need the same methods for every test, use the `with_helpers` method:
 ```ruby
 class SampleTest < PartialTestcase::Base
   with_helpers do